espocrm/documentation/user-guide/text-search.md

 Full-text search is always applied in Global Search (for entity types with enabled full-text search).

 A text search on the record list view is only utilized for a better performance.
-Results are the same as they was w/o enabled full-text search.
+Results are the same as they were w/o enabled full-text search.
 Yet, it's possible to force a full-text usage by prepending `ft:` to a search query.

 For InnoDB tables the following operators are available: